georgemuriithi/tesla-stock-price-pred/README.md

 First, the stock price was predicted over some months using an **LSTM Multivariate Time-Series Prediction** model.
 Then, tweets about Tesla were cleaned and their daily average sentiment scores were computed using **TextBlob.** Lastly, the daily average sentiment scores were added as a feature in the LSTM model and used for prediction.

-***Disclaimer:** The LSTM model cannot be used to predict Tesla's stock price in real life.
-The stock market is highly unpredictable.
-Therefore, prediction models do not work.
-In this project, the validation phase is used to test the model's performance.*
+***Disclaimer:** The LSTM model cannot be used to predict stock prices in real life because the stock market is highly unpredictable.
+Prediction models do not work.
+In this project, the validation phase is used to test the model's performance.
+The purpose of the project is to implement Multivariate Time-Series Prediction using LSTM.*

 ## Problem Description
 The task was to investigate the impact of tweets about Tesla on its stock price.